-to the pros pective occupant(s) O (Address)
+To the prospective occupant(s) of

+(Address)

 The owner(s) of this building, at (address), has filed or plans to file an application for a (tentative map or tentative parcel map) with the city to convert this building to a (condominium, community apartment, or stock cooperative project).
 No units may be sold in this building unless the conversion is approved by the City erof Oakland and, if five or more units are involved, until after a public report is issued by the DepartmentBureau of Real Estate.
-If you become a Tenant of this building, you shall be given notice of each hearing for which notice is required pursuant to Government Code Sections 66451.3 and 66452.5 of the Government Code, and you have the right to appear and the right to be heard at any such hearing.
+If you become a tenant of this building, you shall be given notice of each hearing for which notice is required pursuant to Government Code Sections 66451.3 and 66452.5 of the Government Code, and you have the right to appear and the right to be heard at any such hearing.

 (signature of owner or owner's agent)

 (date)

 I have received this notice on:

 (date)

-(prospective Tenant's signature)
+(prospective tenant's signature)

-Prospective Tenants shall also receive all accompanying documents described in Section 16.36.020 and all documents set forth in Sections 16.36.040 and 16.36.050.
+Prospective tenants shall also receive all accompanying documents described in Section 16.36.020 and all documents set forth in Sections 16.36.040 and 16.36.050.

-If the subdivider fails to give timely notice pursuant to this section, he or she shall pay to each prospective Tenant (1) who becomes a Tenant and who was entitled to such notice, and (2) who does not purchase his or her unit pursuant to Section 16.36.040 and vacates, an amount equal to the amounts set forth below:
+If the subdivider fails to give timely notice pursuant to this section, he or she shall pay to each prospective tenant (1) who becomes a tenant and who was entitled to such notice; and (2) who does not purchase his or her unit pursuant to Section 16.36.040 and vacates, an amount equal to the Relocation Payment amounts set forth in OMC Section 8.22.820 for the Tenant Household.

 - a.
-Tenants who vacate for Code Compliance repairs shall be paid relocation payments pursuant to O.M.C. chapter 15.60. - b.
-Tenants who vacate for any other reason, unless evicted for Tenant fault, shall be paid relocation payments in amounts pursuant to O.M.C.
-Section 8.22.820.
-The owner shall make the payment directly to an eligible Tenant Household no later than ten days before the expected vacation date.
-If less than ten days' advance notice of vacation is given, then the payment by the owner to the Tenant Household is due no later than the actual time of vacation. - c.
-A Tenant who is also eligible for relocation under the City of Oakland's code compliance relocation program (O.M.C.
-Chapter 15.60), must elect sum of the following:

-- for either relocation payments under this section or O.M.C.
-Chapter 15.60, and may not receive relocation payments under both. - d.
-A Tenant who is also eligible for relocation assistance under Section 16.36.050 (Preliminary Tenant Assistance Program) must elect for either relocation payments under this section or Section 16.36.050, and may not receive relocation payments under both.
+Tenants who vacate for Code Compliance repairs shall be paid relocation payments pursuant to OMC chapter 15.60. - b.
+Tenants who vacate for any other reason, unless evicted for tenant fault, shall be paid relocation payments in amounts pursuant to OMC Section 8.22.820.
+The owner shall make the payment directly to an eligible tenant household no later than ten days before the expected vacation date.
+If less than ten days' advance notice of vacation is given, then the payment by the owner to the tenant household is due no later than the actual time of vacation. - c.
+A tenant who is also eligible for relocation under the City of Oakland's code compliance relocation program (O.M.C.
+Chapter 15.60), must elect for either relocation payments under this section or O.M.C.
+Chapter 15.60, and may not collect relocation payments under both. - d.
+A tenant who is also eligible for relocation assistance under Section 16.36.030 must elect for either relocation payments under this section or Section 16.36.030, and may not collect relocation payments under both.